dantegates/porter/docs/rest_api.rst

     service2 = PredictionService(name='bar', version='v2', ...)
     model_app = ModelApp([service1, service2])

-will expose two models on the endpoints ``/foo/v1/prediction`` and ``/foo/v2/prediction``.
+will expose two models on the endpoints ``/foo/v1/prediction`` and ``/ns/bar/v2/prediction``.
 The endpoints accept POST requests with JSON payloads and return JSON payloads to the user.
-For debugging purposes, the endpoints also accept GET requests, which return the message "This endpoint is live.
+For debugging purposes, the endpoints also accept GET requests, which simply return the message "This endpoint is live.
 Send POST requests for predictions."

 Endpoint customization
 ^^^^^^^^^^^^^^^^^^^^^^

-:class:`porter.services.PredictionService` allows a custom endpoint URL through the ``namespace`` and ``action`` arguments.
+:class:`porter.services.PredictionService` endpoints can be customized with the ``namespace`` and ``action`` arguments.
 For example,

 .. code-block:: python